The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters

 \section{Discussion}

-In this work, we measure the occurrence rate of close companions to hot jupiters to be \occRateHjAll.
+In this work, we measure the occurrence rate of small (radius 1--\SI{4}{\radius\earth}) nearby (orbital period 0.25--\SI{10}{\day}) companions to hot jupiters to be \occRateHjAll.
 In agreement with previous estimates of the occurrence rates of nearby companions \citep{2016ApJ...825...98H, Hord2021AJ}, we find that hot jupiters tend to be solitary.
 Historically, this fact has been taken as evidence that hot jupiter formation is dynamically violent and tends to destabilize nearby planetary companions.
 In this section, we revisit these conclusions in light of our new results.